-(e) Inter-University Network for Efficient Utilization of Chemical Research Equipments
+(e) Inter-University Network for Efficient Utilization of Research Equipments

 Academic and industrial activities in Chemistry in Japan have been world-leading over the past 30 years.
 Needless to say, it is highly important to improve the supporting environment for research and education in science and engineering.
-In particular, research equipments are advancing all the time to more intelligent and expensive ones, making measurement time shorter with higher reliability.
-It would be economic and efficient for the researchers and students of all national universities to share such equipments for performing high level research and education.
+In particular, research equipments advance all the time to more intelligent and expensive ones, making measurement time shorter with higher reliability.
+It would be economic and efficient for the researchers and students of all national and private universities to share such equipments for performing high level research and education.

 From 2007, we started the 5 year project "Functioning of Inter-University Network for Efficient Utilization of Chemical Research Equipments."
 This network is operated through an internet machine-time reservation and charging system by the help of equipment managers and accounting sections in each university.
 All the universities are grouped into 12 regions and in each region the hub university organizes the regional committee for the operation of regional network system.
 There is no barrier for every user to access to any universities beyond his/her regional group.
+From 2009, the registered equipments are open to the researchers and students of every public and private universities.

 Although the financial condition of the government is now extremely hard, the government decided to start this project in the end of 2006.
 In 2007, some starting budget was appropriated for preparing the new system and we started a trial network operation with 119 equipments offered by 55 universities and IMS.
-In 2008, the budget increased more than ten times and has been used for preparing a full-scale operation system of machine reservation/charging, and for repairing/ upgrading of 19 instruments.
-In the end of August, the number of user registrants amounts to 4300 in 72 universities and IMS covering 1161 laboratories in Japan.
-From the fall of 2008, the registered equipment increases to 200.
-This may also increase the number of users and laboratories.
+In 2008 and 2009, the budget increased more than ten times and has been used for preparing a fullscale operation system of machine reservation/charging, and for repairing/upgrading of 19 and 25 instruments, respectively.
+In the 2009 fiscal year, the 36 advanced instruments were newly introduced into the network, such as transmission electron microscopes, high-resolution mass-spectrometers, nuclear magnetic resonance imaging systems, a surface Plasmon resonance spectrometer, high resolution nuclear magnetic resonance spectrometers for solid samples, a highly sensitive high-resolution electron spin resonance spectrometer, a highly sensitive small angle X-ray diffraction spectrometer, et al. These most advanced instruments can encourage the users in outer universities.
+Since 2010, the annual budget for operating this network is added into the ordinary revenue of the institute for stable functioning.
+For example, 25 cooperative research projects have been selected for activation of the use of the advanced instruments registered.
+In August 2010, the number of user registrants amounts to 6430 in 73 universities and IMS covering 1418 laboratories in Japan.
+Now the registered equipment increases to 336.